 This program allows students to intern on the UGA-CR campus learning about tropical ecology and life in Costa Rica.
 Each semester a student lives and works with Costa Ricans learning about food supply, water supply and treatment, stream ecology, forest ecology and social life.

 Students complete associated course work, learn Spanish and help throughout the community.
-The research and coursework is supervised by professors from University of Georgia and Lynchburg College.
+The research and coursework is supervised by professors from University of Georgia and University of Lynchburg.
 Staff and other interns located on UGA-CR work and supervise students in daily life and work in the community.
 Students also have the opportunity to conduct short (2-3 week) learning opportunities traveling throughout Costa Rica and learning first-hand about the research project.
 The program provides each student the opportunity to experience Costa Rican culture and the challenges of providing clean, healthy water throughout the world.

 Travel to Costa Rica to experience diverse ecosystems, immerse yourself into the culture, and gain hands on field experience!

 The study abroad Costa Rica program is a 2-3 week intensive program, designed to introduce students to Environmental Sustainability, Water Quality, and ecosystem diversity throughout Costa Rica, all while experiencing the Costa Rican culture.
-You would travel with Lynchburg College and Costa Rica-based instructors, following a prepared itinerary (see example – 2016 itinerary).
+You would travel with University of Lynchburg and Costa Rica-based instructors, following a prepared itinerary (see example – 2016 itinerary).

-This study abroad program, like others, integrates students from Lynchburg College into a class-like atmosphere while learning about Costa Rica’s wildlife, water quality issues, and many more topics that are introduced during this trip.
-While on this trip, the University of Georgia provides Lynchburg College students housing on their Costa Rica campus and use of the facilities as well as receive daily meals.
+This study abroad program, like others, integrates students from University of Lynchburg into a class-like atmosphere while learning about Costa Rica’s wildlife, water quality issues, and many more topics that are introduced during this trip.
+While on this trip, the University of Georgia provides University of Lynchburg students housing on their Costa Rica campus and use of the facilities as well as receive daily meals.
 There is coursework to be completed at the end of the trip, enhancing the learning experience.
 At the end of the 2-3 week program, it is expected students turn in an assignment related to daily experiences in order to receive credit for the course.
 This program satisfies both the Environmental Science and Environmental Studies experiential learning component for degree requirements.